 The pain can be aggravated under different circumstances, such as sleeping or sitting on the affected side.
 It can also be exacerbated by climbing stairs, walking, standing on one leg, or during long drives.

 During your initial consultation, your physician will conduct a thorough medical history review and physical examination to evaluate your health and determine whether a compromised SI joint is the cause of your pain.

-Dr. Josey can perform diagnostic testing including x-rays, CT scans, bone scans, lab tests, or MRIs.
+Drs.
+Josey and Moghimi can perform diagnostic testing including x-rays, CT scans, bone scans, lab tests, or MRIs.
 He can also administer an SI joint injection to determine the cause.

-If you have any questions regarding SI joint dysfunction, or if you are experiencing symptoms of this condition, please call us at (512) 476-2830 or contact us online to schedule a consultation with Dr. Josey.
-Following a thorough analysis, Dr. Josey can determine the best approach to helping you achieve relief.
+If you have any questions regarding SI joint dysfunction, or if you are experiencing symptoms of this condition, please call us at (512) 476-2830 or contact us online to schedule a consultation with Dr. Josey or Dr. Moghimi.
+Following a thorough analysis, Dr. Josey or Dr. Moghimi can determine the best approach to helping you achieve relief.